-■ Reception sensitivity
+Reception sensitivity

-- Cargo loaded on the roof luggage carrier, especially metal objects, may adversely affect the reception of XM® Satellite Radio. - Maintaining perfect radio reception at all times is difficult due to the continually changing position of the antenna, differences in signal strength and surrounding objects, such as trains, transmitters, etc. - The radio antenna is mounted on the rear roof.
-The antenna can be removed from the base by turning it.
+- Type B and C Cargo loaded on the roof luggage carrier, especially metal objects, may adversely affect the reception of XM® Satellite Radio. - Maintaining perfect radio reception at all times is difficult due to the continually changing position of the antenna, differences in signal strength and surrounding objects, such as trains and transmitters. - The radio antenna is mounted inside the rear window.
+To maintain clear radio reception, do not attach metallic window tinting or other metallic objects to the antenna wire mounted inside the rear window.

-■ XM® Satellite Radio
+■ XM® Satellite Radio (type B and C)

 An XM® Satellite Radio is a tuner designed exclusively to receive broadcasts provided under a separate subscription.
-Availability is limited to the 48 contiguous states and 10 Canadian provinces.
+Availability is limited to the 48 contiquous states and 10 Canadian provinces.

-XM® subscriptions
+• XM® subscriptions

-For detailed information about XM® Satellite Radio or to subscribe:
+For detailed information about XM® Satellite Radio or to subscribe: U.S.A. -

-U.S.A. -

 Visit on the web at www.xmradio.com or call 1-800-967-2346.
 Canada -